Proud Canadian Company

 How Pre-Qualification Works

 Getting pre-qualified involves a straightforward, informal assessment.
 You’ll share information about your income, employment, debts, and savings.
-With this information, the lender can quickly calculate an approximate loan amount for which you may qualify.
+With this information, the lender can quickly calculate an approximate loan amount you may qualify for.
 This estimate helps you set realistic expectations for your home search without committing you or the lender to a mortgage.

 Benefits of Pre-Qualification